Optimal Prefix Codes with Fewer Distinct Codeword Lengths are Faster to Construct: Introduction

 Finding a minimum-redundancy code for $W=[w_1,\dots,w_n]$ is equivalent to finding a binary tree with minimum-weight external path length $\sum_{i=1}^n w(x_i) l(x_i)$ among all binary trees with leaves $x_1,\dots,x_n$, where $w(x_i)=w_i$, and $l(x_i)=l_i$ is the depth of $x_i$ in the corresponding tree.
 Hence, if we consider a leaf as a weighted node, the minimum-redundancy prefix code problem can be defined as the problem of constructing such an optimal binary tree for a given set of weighted leaves.

 Based on a greedy approach, Huffman's algorithm \cite{h} constructs specific optimal trees, which are referred to as Huffman trees.
 While every Huffman code is an optimal prefix code, the converse is not true.
-The Huffman algorithm starts with a list $\cH$ of $n$ nodes whose values correspond to the given $n$ weights.
-In the general step, the algorithm selects the two nodes with the smallest values in the current list and removes them from $\cH$.
-Next, the removed nodes become children of a new internal node, which is inserted in $\cH$.
-This internal node is assigned a value equals the sum of the values of its children.
-The general step is repeated until there is only one node in $\cH$, the root of the Huffman tree.
+The Huffman algorithm starts with a forest $\cH$ of $n$ single-node trees whose values correspond to the given $n$ weights.
+In the general step, the algorithm selects two roots with the smallest values to become children of a new root, which is added to $\cH$.
+This new node is assigned a value equals to the sum of the values of its two children.
+The general step is repeated until there is only one tree in $\cH$, that is called the Huffman tree.
 The internal nodes of a Huffman tree are thereby assigned values throughout the algorithm; the value of an internal node is the sum of the weights of the leaves of its subtree.
-The Huffman algorithm requires $O(n \log{n})$ time and linear space.
-The Huffman's algorithm can be implemented in linear time if the input list was presorted \cite{vl}.
+With an efficient implementation, this algorithm requires $O(n \log{n})$ time and linear space.
+The algorithm can be implemented in linear time if the input list was presorted \cite{vl}.

-A distribution-sensitive algorithm is an algorithm whose performance relies on how the distribution of the input affects the output \cite{ms,sg}.
-For example, a related such algorithm is that of Moffat and Turpin \cite{mt}; where they show how to construct an optimal prefix code on a sorted-by-weight alphabet of $n$ symbols, which includes $r$ distinct symbol weights, in $O(r+r\log(n/r))$ time.
-Alternatively, an output-sensitive algorithm is an algorithm whose performance relies on properties of its output \cite{c}.
-The algorithms proposed in \cite{mpl} are in a sense output sensitive, since their additional space complexities depend on the maximum codeword length $l$ of the output code; the B-LazyHuff algorithm \cite{mpl} runs in $O(n)$ time and requires $O(l)$ extra storage to construct an optimal prefix code on a sorted-by-weight $n$-symbol alphabet.
+A distribution-sensitive algorithm is an algorithm whose performance relies on how the distribution of the input affects the output.
+For example, a related such algorithm is that of Moffat and Turpin \cite{mt}, where they show how to construct an optimal prefix code on an alphabet of $n$ symbols initially sorted by weight, and including $r$ distinct symbol weights, in $O(r+r\log(n/r))$ time.
+An output-sensitive algorithm is an algorithm whose performance relies on properties of its output.
+The algorithms proposed in \cite{mpl} are in a sense output sensitive, since their additional space complexities depend on the maximum codeword length $l$ of the output code; the B-LazyHuff algorithm \cite{mpl} runs in $O(n)$ time and requires $O(l)$ extra storage to construct an optimal prefix code on an $n$-symbol alphabet initially sorted by weight.